touchlab/KMMBridge/docs/CONFIGURATION_OVERVIEW.md

 * 0.3.2
 * etc...

+We (currently) don't set a version manager by default, so you'll need to select something.
 The version managers provided with KMM Bridge are the following:

-#### ManualVersionManager

- Default.
-No automatic versioning.
-Just use Gradle's version.

 #### GitTagVersionManager